In China, Biden pulls punches, not punch lines

 More diplomatic, anyway, than the Georgetown Hoyas and China's Bayi Military Rockets basketball teams, who ended a "friendly" match that night across town, not with Biden-esque jokes off the cuff, but with fisticuffs.

-Best to leave the diplomacy to the professionals, who know the value of a little self-deprecating office humour.
+Best to leave the diplomacy to the professionals, who know the value of a little self-deprecating office humor.

 "I used to have an important job when I was chairman of the Foreign Relations Committee," Biden told Wu.
 "I had a big office, large staff.
 Then I became vice president."